 - Gaura Parba

 Gaura Parba is mainly celebrated in the Far western region of Nepal.
 Like any other religious festival of Hindus, Gaura Parba is also celebrated based on the Hindu lunar calendar, on Bhadra Shukla Ashtami, and that’s why its date changes on the Gregorian Calendar every year.
 Gaura Parva tends to fall on the month of Bhadra and on the Gregorian calendar, it falls in late August or early September.
 It is celebrated in Far Western districts of Nepal and also in some areas of the neighboring country India in Uttarakhand State.
 Gaura Parva continues for three days and is both religious and cultural in character.
-The Government of Nepal provides a public holiday on the occasion of Gaura Parva for people of Sudurpaschim.
+The Government of Nepal provides a public holiday on the occasion of Gaura Parva for the people of Sudurpaschim.
 Gaura Parva is an annual Hindu festival that is celebrated by worshipping Goddess Gauri i.e. Goddess Parvati.

 - Indra Jatra